kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 **Preprocessing the data**

 The first step with PCA is to center and scale the data.
-The boxplots show how the raw data are located at different levels and have arbitrary units.
+The box plots show how the raw data are located at different levels and have arbitrary units.

 .. figure:: images/pca-on-food-texture-centering-and-scaling.png
 	:alt:	images/pca-on-food-texture-data.R